 4. Death Benefit Options

-While term policies provide a lump sum maturity amount, you can get plans that combine lump sum and monthly incomes, and also those with an option of lump sum with increasing monthly income.
+While term policies provide a lump sum maturity amount, you can get plans that combine lump sum and monthly incomes, and also those with an option of a lump sum with increasing monthly income.
 This helps your family manage regular expenses and also manage the inflation impact.

 5. Riders of Term Policy

-Term insurance policies come with optional riders that enhance the benefits of a basic term insurance plan on addition of a nominal premium.
+Term insurance policies come with optional riders that enhance the benefits of a basic term insurance plan on the addition of a nominal premium.
 For example, opting for a Waiver of Premium (WoP) rider allows the life assured to stop paying premiums if he or she suffers from critical illness or dismemberment.
 The policy will not lapse and the cover continues.
 Accident benefit rider and critical illness rider are other popular term insurance riders.

 Read more to learn about the Max Life Online Term Plan Plus and its various benefits and riders.

 Disclaimer: Life Insurance coverage is available in this product.
 Max Life Online Term Plan Plus is a Non-Linked Non-Participating Individual Pure Risk Life Insurance Plan (UIN - 104N092V04).
 It provides only a death benefit and no maturity or surrender benefit.
 For more details on the risk factors, terms and conditions, please read the product sales prospectus carefully before concluding a sale.